 The goal of The Partnership for Long Term Care is to protect citizens from being forced to spend everything they have worked for on long term care, to prevent or delay dependence on Medicaid, and to protect their assets from Medicaid estate recovery.

-Only traditioinal long term care insurance qualifies for Partnership asset protection, Life/LTC and Annuity/LTC do not qualify, neither do older policies sold before your state adopted Partnership, this includes policies sold by AARP and other marketing outlets.
-See the maps of which states offer Partnership and which states offer asset disregard reciprocity.
+Only traditional long term care insurance qualifies for Partnership asset protection, Life/LTC and Annuity/LTC do not qualify, neither do older policies sold before your state adopted Partnership, this includes policies sold by AARP and other marketing outlets.
+See the maps of which states that offer Partnership and which states that offer asset disregard reciprocity.